ropensci/rOPTRAM/inst/paper/paper.md

 # Algorithm

-`rOPTRAM` produces a large dataset of pixel values of two satellite-based raster layers: a vegetation index (VI), such as Normalized Difference Vegetation Index (NDVI) and the STR layer.
+rOPTRAM produces a large dataset of pixel values of two satellite-based raster layers: a vegetation index (VI), such as Normalized Difference Vegetation Index (NDVI) and the STR layer.
 All pairs of pixel values, at all acquired image dates are plotted as a scatter plot.
 Then regression lines are extracted at both the upper ("wet") and lower ("dry") bounds of the scatter plot.
 The slopes and intercepts of these two regression lines are the model coefficients, used to derive a spatially explicit soil moisture map.
 This soil moisture map is calculated, following @sadeghi_optical_2017, using  \autoref{eq:sm}.
 In his original work, @sadeghi_optical_2017 used a visual examination of the scatterplot to locate the trapezoid edges.

-The new `rOPTRAM` package, on the other hand, delineates the upper and lower, "wet" and "dry" bounds of the VI/STR scatterplot programatically, through the following approach.
-Sentinel-2 images are acquired, through the `CDSE` package [@karaman_cdse_2023], clipped to the study area, and for the user-specified time range.
+The new rOPTRAM package, on the other hand, delineates the upper and lower, "wet" and "dry" bounds of the VI/STR scatterplot programatically, through the following approach.
+Sentinel-2 images are acquired, through the CDSE package [@karaman_cdse_2023], clipped to the study area, and for the user-specified time range.
 The API request sent to the Copernicus DataSpace Ecosystem[^1] prepares both VI and STR indices.
 All pixel values for both indices, and for all images along the time series are collected into a table, and plotted as a scatterplot.
 The VI axis of the scatterplot is divided, programatically, into a series of small intervals, and a subset of the STR values, within that narrow interval of VI is extracted.
 At this stage, outlier STR values are removed, based on the accepted 1.5 times Inter Quartile Range (IQR) method.
 Then, among the remaining values, the top and bottom 2% quartiles of these STR values are found for each of these intervals.
 The upper quartile values are paired together with the VI values for each interval, thus collecting points along the "wet" trapezoid edge.
 Similarly the bottom quartile values, paired with VI values, make up the "dry" trapezoid edge.
 Each of these two sets, typically consisting of 50 to 100 points, is used to delineate the "wet" and "dry" trapezoid edges, thus offering a mathematically robust and repeatable implementation of the OPTRAM model.

 One of three possible equations is fitted to each of these "wet" and "dry" sets of trapezoid edges.
 In the simplest cast, a linear Ordinary Least Squares (OLS) regression line is fitted to each of the sets of points.
 The intercept and slope of these lines gives the coefficients for calculating soil water content.
-Two additional fitted options are implemented in `rOPTRAM`: second order polynomial and exponential.
+Two additional fitted options are implemented in rOPTRAM: second order polynomial and exponential.
 For OLS fitted curves, two coefficients are derived for each line, the slope and intercept.
 Similarly, the exponential fitted curve requires two coefficients, the intercept and the multiplier of VI in the exponential term.
 A polynomial fit, on the other hand, consists of 3 coefficients, the intercept, and the coefficents for the first order and second order terms.

 In all cases, the fitting function returns the root mean square error (RMSE) of the fitted line to the original 2% quartile trapezoid edges, enabling evaluation of the fitted result.